• 📖 Cover

 Pitfall: outliers dragging centroids.
 A single extreme customer with income $2,000,000 will pull the centroid of whichever cluster it joins far away from the other members, producing a large but sparse cluster.
 Always check for outliers before clustering and consider whether to remove or Winsorize them.

-Choosing \(K\): The Elbow Plot
+Choosing K with the Elbow Plot

-WCSS (Within-Cluster Sum of Squares): \[\text{WCSS} = \sum_{k=1}^{K} \sum_{x_i \in C_k} \| x_i - \mu_k \|^2\]
+\[\text{WCSS} = \sum_{k=1}^{K} \sum_{x_i \in C_k} \| x_i - \mu_k \|^2.\]

 Interpretation: The elbow plot shows WCSS on the vertical axis and \(K\) on the horizontal axis.
 As \(K\) increases from 1 to 10, WCSS always decreases — with more centroids, every point is closer to its nearest center.
 The useful information is in the rate of decrease.
 From \(K=1\) to \(K=2\), WCSS drops steeply because splitting one large cluster into two captures a real structure in the data.
 From \(K=2\) to \(K=3\), another big drop.
 From \(K=3\) to \(K=4\), the drop is much smaller.
 The “elbow” at \(K=3\) is the point of diminishing returns — adding a fourth cluster only marginally reduces within-cluster variance, which is not worth the added complexity.